 Annual Conference Planning Committee

-AMCHP’s Annual Conference Committee oversees the planning and implementation of our annual convening of state MCH leaders and partners.
-The planning committee solicits and reviews conference program presentations and works with staff to ensure the Annual Conference meets the needs of all AMCHP members.
+AMCHP’s Annual Conference Committee oversees the planning and implementation of our annual convening of one of the largest gatherings of MCH leaders in the country.
+The planning committee uses conference evaluation data from previous years and works with staff to ensure that each Annual Conference meets the needs of conference attendees.

 MCH Innovations Committee